humanitec/build-push-to-humanitec/README.md

 _Optional_ The name you want to use in the Docker registry.
 The name can only contain lowercase letters, numbers, hyphens ("-"), and underscores ("_").

+### `existing-image`

+_Optional_ Use an existing image instead of building an image.
+The image name needs to include a tag or digest.

 ### `file`

 _Optional_ A path to an alternative Dockerfile.